slovjinika/OutfitPalette/README.md

 ![UI](OutfitPalette.png)

 # Palette for Hair, Eyes, Skin

-Small desktop utility to generate harmonious color palettes for hair, eyes, and skin from three base HEX colors.
+Generates a personalized color palette based on hair, eye, and skin colors (from three base HEX values).

 Description
 - Simple Tkinter app that generates three columns of color swatches derived from user-provided base HEX colors for hair, eyes, and skin.